 Hours of Service, Appointments, and Contact Information

-Appointments are available from 8:30 a.m. to 9:00 p.m.
-Monday through Thursday, and Friday until 5:00 p.m.
-TCS also provides some Saturday appointment times.
+Appointments are available from 8:00 a.m. to 7:30 p.m.
+Monday through Thursday, and Friday until 4:30 p.m.
+Evening and weekend sessions may be available upon request.
 To make a first appointment, call 609.924.0060 and mention that you are a seminarian from PTS.

-TCS clinicians are prepared to address a range of concerns, including anxiety, stress and depression.
-They treat clients struggling with myriad issues including issues related to caregiving and loss, academic concerns, marital difficulties, domestic violence, parenting problems and spiritual discernment.
-There are clinicians who offer cognitive, academic and personality assessment of children and adolescents as well as vocational and career counseling for adults.
-Trained family therapists are available to work with couples and families at times of transition.
-TCS also provides psychologists who provide psychological evaluations of candidates for the ordained ministry.
-Premarital, couples, and family counseling are included in the 10-visit PTS student benefit as long as the student is present for the sessions.
+TCS clinicians can address a range of concerns, including anxiety, stress, depression, loss, academic concerns, marital difficulties, domestic violence, parenting problems, and spiritual discernment.
+Some clinicians offer cognitive, academic and personality assessment of children and adolescents as well as vocational and career counseling for adults.
+TCS provides psychological evaluations of candidates for the ordained ministry.

 Confidentiality and Informed Consent

 The TCS confidentiality and HIPAA compliance statement is provided to all clients at the time of their first appointment.
 Counseling is confidential, and the Seminary is not told who is being seen at TCS.
-However, in the event of a psychological crisis where there is risk of injury to the client or others, the director of student counseling may be informed by the TCS clinician to help ensure safety and an appropriate level of support and response from the Seminary community.
+However, in the event of a mental health crisis where there is risk of injury to the client or others, the Director of Student Counseling may be informed by the TCS clinician to help ensure safety and an appropriate level of support and response from the Seminary community.

 More information can be found at www.trinitycounseling.org